 If business casual attire is allowed in this kind of work environment it is the most formal of all business casual dress codes and it consists of the following items:

-A. Blazer or Sport Coat
+1. Blazer or Sport Coat

 The blazer is an essential part of a business casual wardrobe.
 Avoid gold buttons and stick with dark colors.
 Navy is the most classic color and your best bet.
-Single breasted is the standard while a double breasted navy blazer can look more powerful.
+Single breasted is the standard while a double-breasted navy blazer can look more powerful.
 To learn more about the blazer in general, check out our blazer guide.

-B. Long Sleeved Dress Shirt
+2. Long Sleeved Dress Shirt

 Wear a cotton dress shirt in light blue or pastel colors.
 An Oxford dress shirt is absolutely appropriate for business casual wear and can be worn in a relaxed state by keeping the top button undone or wearing a more casual knit tie with it.
-A simple white oxford shirt is the ideal shirt for business casual wear as it can be elevated to business attire for a last minute meeting with the addition of a tie kept in your desk drawer and a blazer thrown over top.
+A simple white oxford shirt is the ideal shirt for business casual wear as it can be elevated to business attire for a last minute meeting with the addition of a tie kept in your desk drawer and a blazer thrown over the top.

+Neckwear is optional but it certainly elevates your outfit.
+Ideal ties include grenadine ties or knit ties because they perfectly underline the business casual character.
 Bow ties certainly make a statement, and when in doubt stick with the tie.

 In case you decide against neckwear, make sure that your undershirt is not visible.